PixelTheDev/git-to-sftp/README.md

 # git-to-sftp
-With this temolate you can use a git editor to deploy to a ssh server.
+With this template you can use a git editor to deploy to a ssh server.